Tracking the Tropics: Hurricane, storm surge watches issued for parts of Florida as Eta gets closer

 Tampa Bay and other areas along the west coast of Florida can expect strong gusty winds, heavy downpours and dangerous beach and boating conditions beginning late Sunday night through Thursday.

-As of 4 p.m.
-ET on Saturday, Eta was 85 miles north-northeast from Grand Cayman with maximum sustained winds of 60 miles per hour.
-Eta is presently moving northeast at 16 miles per hour.
+As of 11 p.m.
+ET on Saturday, Eta was 355 miles south of Miami with maximum sustained winds of 65 miles per hour.
+Eta is presently moving northeast at 13 miles per hour.

 Below are the current watches and warnings in effect: